jbenno/course_comm_tech/files/Style.md

 - Format your citations following the Chicago Manual of style https://www.chicagomanualofstyle.org/tools_citationguide.html
 - You can use either the "Notes and Bibliography" or the "Auther Date" styles.
 - If you can't find a proper citation for your source, add a footnote and describe how you found your material (e.g. "I remember having read an article ... but can't find it online", etc.)

+## Slides, Presentations
+### Title Slide
+Always include a title slide with the following information:
+- Author–i.e. your name
+- Assignment, e.g. the general topic covered in the week of the assignment
+- Title; this is the title of your specific presentation, not the general title of the assignment

+### Citations
+Everything you take from other people has to be credited (see